spreems/peakperformance/README.md

-## Pre-requisite For Alation customers
+## Pre-requisite for Alation Customers
 •	Trigger the Alation Replication to Snowflake

 •	Initiate a Support Ticket to request Alation Consumption Tracker and Alation Analytics Data share from Snowflake instance owned by Alation